Notes and commentary on hymn

 Lord Christ, your throne.

-Eric Graef, a church musician in California, mentioned that he was hunting for songs and hymns
+Eric Graef, a church musician in California, mentioned that he was searching for songs and hymns

 to support a sermon series on the Epistle to the Hebrews.

-In response, I sketched this hymn text for him, based on the book's first chapter.
+In response, I sketched this hymn text, based on the book's first chapter.

 Adjusting prose to the strictness of the metrical hymn is tricky.

 Fortunately, this chapter contains two substantial quotations from

 the more poetic form of the Psalms (45 and 102) so that helps!

 as approximating the line-lengths of some of the Psalm lines;

 the tune also has the gravitas, seriousness and confidence to match the spirit of the chapter.